susrei/project-template/data/README.md

-Raw and primary data, are not changed once created.
+Raw and processed data.
+Raw data files are not changed once created.